Psada-DEV/rat-discord/readme.md

 - create a new disord serveur and create a categori named admin rat

-- to start the bot pute in logne 38 the token of your bot
+- to start the bot pute in line 45 the token of your bot

 - withe the file 'ins.py' run it and tape 1 to converte tou .py file to a .exe